Almost Country: Storyteller Harry Chapin

 The song, at first listen, is a simple tune, primarily acoustic guitar.
 You listen to it and almost find yourself humming along to the melody.
-And then the lyrics sink it.
+And then the lyrics sink in.

 Harry never was able to live up to his potential.

-Personally, i think harry may have joined us in country music, had he lived.
-And particularly classic country.
+Personally, I think Harry may have joined us in country music, had he lived.
 The pop music of today would have no room for Harry Chapin.
-It would have been interesting to see Harry on-stage at the Grand Ole Opry, sitting on a stool with his guitar and listening to the audience sing along with “Cat’s In The Cradle”.
+It would have been interesting to see Harry on-stage at the Grand Ole Opry, sitting on a stool with his guitar and listening to the audience sing along with "Cat's In The Cradle".